 Why it’s great: If you’re looking for a super simple way to know what your little one is up to, then this is the monitor for you.
-While it does not have a camera like some monitors, you’ll be able to hear every squeal, giggle or cry with this three-part set.
-This VTech monitor comes with a base and two-parent units which both have clips so you can throw it on your belt or clip it to a pocket while you go about your day.
-The parent units will beep when they’re out of range so you know if you’ve gone too far from the base.
-A nice feature is that you can mute the parent unit, but still see if the noise level at the base has changed with light indicators that change based on how much sound is in the room.
+While it does not have a camera like some monitors, you’ll be able to hear every squeal, giggle, or cry with this three-part set.
+This VTech monitor comes with a base and two-parent units, which both have clips, so you can throw it on your belt or clip it to a pocket while you go about your day.
+The parent units will beep when they’re out of range, so you know if you’ve gone too far from the base.
+Another nice feature is that you can mute the parent unit, but still see if the noise level in your baby’s room has increased with light indicators that change based on how much sound is in the room.

-Keep in mind: This is an audio unit only, and does not provide two way talking.
+Keep in mind: This is an audio unit only and it does not provide two way talking.

-Good for: A simple audio solution with a long range.
+Good for: Parents that want a simple audio solution with a long range.

 (Best battery life — $$)